Peter Corris: Biography

 Corris' secondary school education was at Melbourne High School.
 He was a Bachelor level student at the University of Melbourne, then gained a Master of Arts in history at Monash University.
 He studied at the Australian National University where he was awarded a PhD in history on the topic of the South Seas Islander slave trade (Kanakas).
 He continued these studies as a university lecturer, but later became a journalist, being a literary editor of the National Times.
-He recalled "I got sick of the literary editor shit.
+He recalled, "I got sick of the literary editor shit.
 I got fucking sick of new books, beautiful new hardbacks flowing in every week in their dust covers, filling the cupboard up.
-For the first year or so I thought, “This is heaven.”...
+For the first year or so I thought, 'This is heaven.'...
 It was a dream job for 18 months but it got to the stage where I hated the look of a new book."

 The first Cliff Hardy book was The Dying Trade.
-Corris later recalled "I’d already finished the second one because I enjoyed doing the first one so much, and had started a third one, and well, the ball just got rolling, even though it took about 5 years for the first one to get published."
+Corris later recalled "I'd already finished the second one because I enjoyed doing the first one so much, and had started a third one, and well, the ball just got rolling, even though it took about 5 years for the first one to get published."

 He was married to writer Jean Bedford.

-Peter Corris wrote a book that provided deep insights into his life living with type-1 diabetes.
+Peter Corris wrote a book, Sweet & Sour: A Diabetic Life (2000), that provided deep insights into his life living with type-1 diabetes.
 Some of his novels have diabetic subplots.
 In January 2017, Corris announced that he would no longer be writing novels owing to 'creeping blindness' because of his diabetes.